 EOS 0288 - Groundwater Modeling

 Numerical analysis of groundwater flow, with applications.
-Topics
+Topics include:

-particle tracking, boundary element, and
+element, integrated finite difference, particle tracking, boundary element, and

 laboratory modeling assignments.